datacamp/Applied-Machine-Learning-Ensemble-Modeling-live-training/README.md

 >
 > - Packages: Packages are pieces of software we can import to Python.
 Similar to how we download, install Excel on MacOs, we import pandas on Python.
 (You can find it at minute 6:30)

+> - What is considered a 'weak' learner?
+> - Ensemble: In machine learning, a collection of multiple base models combined to create a single model that has better predictive performance than any of the base models used to produce it.
+For example, the Random Forest algorithm is an ensemble method that constructs a collection of Decision Trees to output a single trained Random Forest model.
+> - Stacking: In machine learning, a collection of multiple base models that use algorithms that are different from one another and used in layers.
+The predictions from the layers are used as input in the final layer to produce a final trained model that has better predictive performance than any of the base models used to product it.
+Stacking is an ensemble method.

 ### D. What mistakes or misconceptions do you expect?

 _To help minimize the amount of Q&As and make your live training re-usable, list out some mistakes and misconceptions you think students might encounter along the way._